traneio/future/README.md

 **Why `trane`?**

-The name is in honor of the great saxophonist [John Coltrane](http://www.johncoltrane.com/), also known by his nickname Trane.
+The name is in honor of the great saxophonist [John Coltrane](http://www.johncoltrane.com/), also known as Trane (his nickname).

 > “Invest yourself in everything you do.
 There's fun in being serious.”
 -- John Coltrane

+**Why is it high-performance?**

+Several techniques were used to optimize this library.
+For an overview, please refer to [CONTRIBUTING.md](https://github.com/traneio/future/blob/master/CONTRIBUTING.md).